jharshman/lifespan/README.md

 ## TL;DR

-Package lifespan provides an opinionated (yet hopefully flexible enough) method for defining and running synchronous or asynchronous tasks.
+Package lifespan provides an opinionated method for managing the lifecycle, observability, and coordination of concurrent tasks.
-The goal is to encourage good patterns when using goroutines.

 > "Never start a goroutine without knowing how it will stop"
     - Dave Cheney